Demand for Salesforce Developers Continues to Expand

 Name the available collection types in Apex, and discuss their limits and characteristics.

-In Salesforce, Apex supports three different collection types: Lists, Maps, and Sets.
+Apex supports three different collection types: Lists, Maps, and Sets.

 Maps are collections of key-value pairs, where each unique key maps to a single value.
-A key can be any primitive data type, and value can be a primitive, sObject, collection type, or an Apex object.
+A key can be any primitive data type, and a value can be a primitive, sObject, collection type, or an Apex object.

 Sets are unordered collections of elements that do not contain any duplicates (in contrast to lists, as noted above).

 The type of developer you should hire depends on what you’re trying to accomplish and the characteristics of each collection type described above.
 An experienced developer may also mention that removing items from a set is more straightforward than removing an item from a list.
-When you remove an item from a list, the index will shift left.
+When you remove an item from a list, the index will shift to the left.

 Discuss the transaction control limitations in Apex.